openstack-archive/fuel-plugin-lma-collector/doc/user/source/metrics/system.rst

 Disk
 ^^^^

-Metrics have a ``device`` field that contains the disk device number to which the metric applies (eg 'sda', 'sdb' and so on).
+Metrics have a ``device`` field that contains the disk device number the metric applies to (eg 'sda', 'sdb' and so on).

 * ``disk_merged_read``, the number of read operations per second that could be merged with already queued operations.
 * ``disk_merged_write``, the number of write operations per second that could be merged with already queued operations.